iftesha1/APS_Sensor-Fault--Detection/README.md

 The problem is to reduce the cost due to unnecessary repairs.
 So it is required to minimize the false predictions.
 ## Tech Stack Used
 1. Python
-2. FastAPI
-3. Machine learning algorithms
+2. Machine learning algorithms
-4. Docker
+3. Docker
-5. MongoDB
+4. MongoDB

 ## Infrastructure Required.